rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/NJI2FTd.png">
 </div>

 On click, we'd like to add a county's trendline to the line graph.
 However, we're already using left-click on a county to zoom in on that county.
 So, we hijack right-click such that right-clicking on a county in the choropleth map adds the right-clicked county's trendline for the selected Zillow data dimension to the line graph.
 The added county line appears in green as follows, embedded within the visualization layout.
+Note the modification of the graph title.

 <div align="center">
     <img src="http://i.imgur.com/L4PM9eg.png">